Author & Classical Pianist

 After starting work at a Boston bank in 1960, Archie read the Wall Street Journal and Boston Globe regularly.
 Having been educated by liberals at St. Paul’s School and Yale, he considered himself a liberal.
 Curious about the dynamics of public affairs, however, he cut out articles describing social or economic problems and placed them in a drawer.
 Several years later, he retrieved the numerous articles and read them again.
 It seemed obvious to him that most of the problems were caused by the government.
 Already opposed to the Vietnam War, he became a libertarian in 1968, although that term was then unknown to him.

 Archie is also a classical pianist.
-In 1973, a recording he’d made of a renown Beethoven sonata was played on Boston’s classical music station on a Sunday morning.
+In 1973, a recording he’d made of a renowned Beethoven sonata was played on Boston’s classical music station on a Sunday morning.
 Even in his eighties, he remains skilled enough to be paid for performances in retirement homes and senior centers in the Boston area.